Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

    Default Gateway . . . . . . . . . :
 ```

+**Note:** If an IP address was not issued to your computer, then type the following at the command prompt: `ipconfig  /renew`.
+This will cause the DHCP server to update the adapter configuration and issue a new IP address.

-You could also find, download, and use a DHCP client test tool (not provided) on your PC to inspect the DHCP server response in more detail &mdash; such as to look at the NTP server address(es) returned.
+You could also find, download, and use a DHCP client test tool (not provided) on your computer to inspect the DHCP server response in more detail &mdash; such as to look at the NTP server address(es) returned.

-## Test the device's SNTP server
+### Test the device's SNTP server

 1. Ensure the Azure Sphere device is connected to the internet via a different network interface (for example, Wi-Fi if using private Ethernet), so that it can obtain time settings from a public NTP server.
 The SNTP server won't respond until it knows the current time.
 1. Open a command prompt on your computer and type **w32tm /stripchart /computer:192.168.100.10 /dataonly /samples:1**.
 This invokes the [Windows Time tool](https://docs.microsoft.com/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings) to query the device's SNTP server and to display the calculated difference between your computer's time and the device's time: